 Particulars Details Period With effect from April 01, 2021 upto March 31, 2023, not liable to retire by rotation Basic salary ₹ 25,00,000/- per month with effect from April 01, 2021 upto March 31, 2023 Commission on As may be decided by the Board of Directors upon the recommendation of Nomination, Remuneration and Profits Compensation Committee subject to the overall ceiling stipulated in section 197 and 198 read with Schedule V of the Companies Act, 2013 for each financial year calculated with reference to net profits of the Company.
-Perquisites and allowances Company's contribution towards Provident Fund, Gratuity and Encashment of accumulated leaves as per rules of the Company.
-The gratuity shall not exceed an amount equal to half month's salary for each completed year of service.
-However all these shall not be included in the computation of the ceiling on perquisites to the extent these either singly or put together are not taxable under the Income Tax Act.
-Company's Car for use on Company's business purpose with chauffeur and telephone at residence and Mobile phone will be provide but shall not be considered as perquisites.
-Personal long distances calls and use of car (if any) for private purpose, shall be billed by the company.
+Perquisites and • Company's contribution towards Provident Fund, Gratuity and Encashment of accumulated leaves as per rules of the Company.
+The gratuity shall not exceed an amount equal to half month's salary completed year of service.
+However all these shall not be included in the computation of the company's Car for use on Company's business purpose with chauffeur and telephone at reside Mobile phone will be provide but shall not be considered as perquisites.
+Personal long distances use of car (if any) for private purpose, shall be billed by the company.
 Reimbursement of actual medical expenses incurred in India and abroad for self and family.
-The total cost of travel to and fro and also for the stay in the foreign country of the patient, an attendant and medical supervision, if required, shall be borne by the Company.
-Club Memberships: Subscription or reimbursement of membership fees for two clubs in India and/or abroad, including admission and life membership fees.
+The of travel to and fro and also for the stay in the foreign country of the patient, an attendant and supervision, if required, shall be borne by the Company.

+• Club Memberships: Subscription or reimbursement of membership fees for two clubs in India and/or abroad, including admission and life membership fees.
 Leave Travel Allowance (LTA) including Domestic and Foreign travel.
 Other benefits as per rules of the Company